viamrobotics/docs/docs/program/apis/cloud.md

 **Raises:**

-- GRPCError: An error is raised if no authorizations are passed or if an invalid combination of authorizations is passed (for example, an authorization to remove when the invite only contains one authorization).
+- `GRPCError`: This error is raised if no authorizations are passed or if an invalid combination of authorizations is passed (for example, an authorization to remove when the invite only contains one authorization).

 **Returns:**